Relinquishment (paṭinissagga)

 4. “After emerging from these attainments, can one function in the world?”
 Answered by Ajahn Pasanno.
 [Jhāna] [Formless attainments] [Everyday life] // [Discernment] [Relinquishment] [Spiritual bypass]

 Comment: If you happen to exist in a body, it seems you need to learn how to live in a body.
-[Form]
+[Body/form]

 Response by Ajahn Pasanno.
 [Mindfulness of body] [Thai Forest Tradition] [Relinquishment] [Liberation]